 Margaret Moore, MBA (aka Coach Meg) is the founder and CEO of Wellcoaches Corporation.
-She has also served in executive roles at three companies which later joined Sanofi, and served as CEO and COO of two early stage biotech companies.
+She a 17-year veteran of the biotechnology industry in the US, UK, Canada, and France.
+She served in executive roles at three companies which later joined Sanofi, and served as CEO and COO of two early stage biotech companies.

 In 2000, Margaret shifted from high tech medicine to build the field of coaching in healthcare and wellness, and founded Wellcoaches Corporation - strategic partner of the American College of Sports Medicine, now a standard-bearer for professional coaches in healthcare and wellness.
 The Wellcoaches School of Coaching has trained more than 9,000 health and wellness coaches in 45 countries.

 Margaret is co-founder (with Carol Kauffman) and a co-director of the Institute of Coaching at McLean Hospital, Harvard Medical School affiliate, and a course director of the annual Coaching in Leadership & Healthcare conference offered by Harvard Medical School.

 Margaret's collaboration with Edward Phillips, MD, to create a Harvard Medical School CME program to teach physicians basic coaching skills, led to the launch of the Institute of Lifestyle Medicine now based at Joslin Diabetes Center, of which Margaret is an advisor.

 She is a co-founder and co-leader of the National Consortium for Credentialing Health & Wellness Coaches which is launching national standards and certification of health and wellness coaches in 2016, to help catalyze the transformation of our healthcare system.

 Margaret is a faculty member of the Harvard University Extension School, teaching the Science of Coaching Psychology.

 Find Margaret on Social Media